-This was, more or less verbatim, the exchanged that happened between me and my husband during our first and only night camping in Quebec.
-We were vacationing in Montreal with the children and we had decided to leave the city for one night and experience the famous Canadian wilderness: our destination of choice had been Mont Tremblant, a wonderful national Park a few hours drive from the city.
+While we were vacationing in Montreal with the children, we decided to leave the city for one night and experience the famous Canadian wilderness: our destination of choice had been Mont Tremblant, a wonderful National Park a few hours drive from the city.

 - Location: North of Montreal, Quebec, in the Laurentides and Lanaudière tourism regions.
 The distance Montreal to Mont Tremblant is about 80 miles